 Future Grads is an outreach programme led by Coventry University Group for pupils aged 11 to 19, which is available at CU Coventry.
 We work with schools and colleges to support student’s progression throughout their academic journey.

 Fun and engaging activities, designed to encourage and inspire you to think about your future and support you to plan for your choices as you go through years 7 to 13.

 These could take place in school or on our university campuses.

 You might also be invited to overnight residential experiences at our campus sites.
-Coventry University has campuses in Coventry and Scarborough, as well as our Dagenham and Greenwich campuses in London.
+Coventry University has campuses in Coventry, London and Scarborough.

 Year 9 pupils will also be asked to be part of an independent research project, where we have great prizes on offer and everyone who take part will be invited to a celebration event on campus.